Skip to main content

 Lab personnel and expertise

 The skill and staff levels within your lab will also determine whether an automated system will provide value.
 You won’t want your best scientists wasting their time on manual pipetting – yet those with less training can be more prone to making operator errors, jeopardising results.
-An automated system can be the solution.
+An automatic pipette dispenser could be the ultimate solution.
 It’s important to also consider servicing and calibration, as some automated systems require specialised expertise for these steps.

 Tip: Our Myra liquid handling system includes an integrated camera.
 This simplifies robot calibration and setup with the click of a button, without you needing to stick your head under the hood.

 The best way to find out whether an automated pipetting machine will provide genuine benefits and save time in your lab is to put it to the test in your lab.
 Fill out a simple form, and a local Myra distributor can be in touch shortly to arrange a free two-week demo in your lab.
-It’s a simple, low-risk way to find an automated pipetting instrument that will suit the needs of your busy lab.
+It’s a simple, low-risk way to experience the advantage of an automatic pipetting instrument and how it will suit the needs of your busy lab.